keelancook/notebook/_notes/biblical-and-theological-basis-for-missions.md

 ---

 ## A Whole Bible Theology of Mission
-Wright is correct when he claims the "biblical basis for missions" conversation is often little more than scouring the text for out-of-context proofs for an already determined strategy.[[Wright, Mission of God::rsn]]
+Wright is correct when he claims the "biblical basis for missions" conversation is often little more than scouring the text for out-of-context proofs for an already determined strategy.[[Wright, Christopher J. H. “Truth with a Mission: Reading All Scripture Missiologically.” *Southern Baptist Journal of Theology* 15.2 (2011): 4–14.::rsn]]

 ## Key Resources
 * Goheen, Michael W. A Light to the Nations: The Missional Church and the Biblical Story.
 Baker Academic, 2011.